carpentries/carpentries.org-archive/_posts/2020/01/2020-01-22-register-for-carpentrycon.md

 CarpentryCon is a non-profit, community-run conference.
 Ticket sales will help offset costs for catering as well as venue costs and travel support for speakers/attendees.
 While CarpentryCon prides itself on hosting all that are interested, we trust and appreciate that conference registrants will choose the highest ticket tier that they or their institution can afford.

 *If you plan to apply for [financial support](https://docs.google.com/forms/d/e/1FAIpQLSf3vWlTy79TXAboT6VPElllq6ggYsSEb5QairmhU01kOHD_Dg/viewform) through a Participant Stipend, please do not register yet.
-You will be given further instructions during the [financial aid process](https://2020.carpentrycon.org/blog/carpentrycon-financial-aid/)*
+You will be given further instructions as part of the [financial aid applicants process](https://2020.carpentrycon.org/blog/carpentrycon-financial-aid/)*.